Mathematics Class 9 Syllabus

 1. INTRODUCTION TO EUCLID'S GEOMETRY

 History - Geometry in India and Euclid's geometry.
-Euclid's method of formalizing observed phenomenon into rigorous mathematics with definitions, common/obvious notions, axioms/postulates and theorems.
+Euclid's method of formalizing observed phenomenon into rigorous Mathematics with definitions, common/obvious notions, axioms/postulates and theorems.
 The five postulates of Euclid.
-Equivalent versions of the fifth postulate.
 Showing the relationship between axiom and theorem, for example:

 - (Axiom) 1.
 Given two distinct points, there exists one and only one line through them.